-This course is a study of the fundamentals of American Sign Language.
-Students will develop expressive and receptive language skills through the learning of basic vocabulary, grammatical structures, and fingerspelling.
-The history, values, and attitudes of American Deaf culture are explored.
+This course is a study of the fundamentals of American Sign Language as it is used within Deaf culture.
+Students will develop expressive and receptive language skills through the learning of basicvocabulary, grammatical structures, and fingerspelling.
+The history, values, culture and attitudes of Deaf community are explored.
 ASL 1 is equivalent to two years of high school ASL.